thejaminator/blog/content/post/lambdas_vs_partial.md

 +++
 author = "James Chua"
-title = "I like lambda more than partial, but sometimes I pay the price" date = "2024-03-18" tags = [
+title = "I love lambda functions more than using partial, but sometimes love hurts" date = "2024-03-18" tags = [
     "python",
-    "rants",
+    "gotchas",
 ]
 +++